Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 ## Vanilla Quest Expansions and Edits

+ - [At Your Own Pace](https://www.nexusmods.com/skyrimspecialedition/mods/52704) for Dawnguard, Companions, College of Winterhold and Misc modules.
+Rest of the modules are not used.
+   - Please read the page to avoid confusion when doing the aforementioned questlines.
  - [A Lovely Letter Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/21916): No longer must you involve yourself in Sven and Faendal's quarrel, alternatively you can expose both of them to Camilla.
  - [Bring Meeko to Lod](https://www.nexusmods.com/skyrimspecialedition/mods/25246): "Lod wants a dog and Meeko wants an owner.
 Seems like a perfect pair."
  - [Boethiah's Calling - Alternate Questline](https://www.nexusmods.com/skyrimspecialedition/mods/121499): Adds a new quest that allows you to obtain the Ebony Mail without ever siding with Boethiah.